-- a) All engines must function on normal unleaded fuel with a maximum lead content of 0.005 g/l (unleaded) and a maximum MON of 90, see FIM Superbike, Supersport & Supersport 300 World Championship Regulations 2020; Article 2.8. - b) At the technical control, each rider must declare the brand and type of fuel he is using. - c) At least 1/2 litre fuel must remain in the fuel tank of all the motorcycles that finished the race to take samples if needed.
+All engines must function on normal unleaded fuel with a maximum lead content of 0.005 g/l (unleaded) and a maximum MON of 90, see FIM Superbike, Supersport & Supersport 300 World Championship Regulations 2023, Art.
+2.8.

+- At the technical control each rider must declare the brand and type of fuel he is using. - b) At least 1/2 litre fuel must remain in the fuel tank of all the motorcycles that finished the race to take samples if needed.